AdaCore/training_material/courses/spark_for_ada_programmers/2_formal_methods_and_spark.rst

 * **Modularity** is the ability to analyze a partial program

-  - Most programs are partial: libraries themselves, use of external libraries, program during development
+  - Most programs are partial

+    + Libraries themselves
+    + Use of external libraries
+    + Program during development

   - Proof is inherently modular
+|
 * **Speed** of the analysis drives usage

   - Unsound analysis can be much faster than sound one
   - For sound analysis, modular analysis is faster
+|
 * **Usage** depends on capabilities

   - Fast analysis with no false alarms is better for :dfn:`bug-finding`
   - Modular analysis with no missing alarms is better for :dfn:`formal verification`

 ---------------------------------------